The goal is not to outrun the future. The goal is to stay capable inside it.

 Horizon Four: Never Skills

 Staying capable does not mean stretching across all four horizons at once.
-It means keeping Horizon One strong, intentionally feeding Horizon Two, and sampling Horizon Three without sacrificing health or stability.
+Instead, it means keeping Horizon One strong, intentionally feeding Horizon Two, and sampling Horizon Three without sacrificing health or stability.

 The Capability Loop: How To Respond To Change